DAB Car Radio – A Quick Guide

 • better quality sound quality as more information is sent over quicker wavelengths

-• more channel choice as the digital platforms provides more space
+• more channel choices as the digital platforms provide more space

 • easier to find channels as many stations have set channels (similar to your TV)